cbrun/cbrun.github.io/_posts/2026-06-10-obeo-strengthens-its-commitment-to-the-future-of-capella.md

     </a>
 </figure>

-These developments will be delivered in the upcoming Capella 7.1 release, scheduled for June.
+These developments were delivered in [Capella 7.1.0](https://projects.eclipse.org/projects/polarsys.capella/releases/7.1.0), released on July 10, 2026.

 This is not the most visible kind of work, but it is the kind of work that makes Capella stronger and more sustainable for everyone.

 ## Capella and SysMLv2 - An Arcadia Library

-You probably already know that Obeo has been investing a lot in SysML v2 over the last few years, in particular through Eclipse SysON, our open-source web-based graphical modeling tool for SysML v2.
+You probably already know that Obeo has been investing a lot in SysML v2 over the last few years, in particular through [Eclipse SysON](https://mbse-syson.org/), our open-source web-based graphical modeling tool for SysML v2.

 At the same time, we strongly believe in Capella and Arcadia.
 For us, **the convergence between Capella, Arcadia and SysML v2 is a major opportunity for the future of open MBSE**.